michaelkandziora/automa-it/BRANCH_HELPER.md

-### Branching Guide for the "Scriptus Maximus" Project
+### Branching Guide for the "automa-it" Project

 ---

 ## Overview

 Branching is a key aspect of collaborative development.
 It allows multiple developers to work on different features or bug fixes simultaneously without impacting each other's work.
-This guide outlines the branching strategy for the "Scriptus Maximus" project, helping you manage branches efficiently.
+This guide outlines the branching strategy for the "automa-it" project, helping you manage branches efficiently.

 ## Table of Contents